imajij/nn-cv-workbook/README.md

-# Deep Learning & Neural Networks — Practice Workbook
+# Deep Learning & Neural Networks — Practice Workbookg

 An interactive study workbook for the **Scaler School of Technology "Deep Learning I: Neural Networks"** course, rebuilt for readability and real understanding.
 Content is grounded in the instructor's actual